henryrobbins/dmtools/docs/install/python.rst

 Yes, Python is a programming language.
 But, there are many different ways to classify programming languages.
 There are many characteristics of Python but the one we wish to emphasize here is that it is a general-purpose `scripting language`_.
-Scripting lanaguages "automate the exectution of tasks that would otherwise be performed indiviually by a human operator."
+Scripting languages "automate the execution of tasks that would otherwise be performed individually by a human operator."
 It is simple in that files written in the language can be run as scripts where the computer just goes through the file linearly, executing each task as it is given.

 ..
-   _TODO: Perhaps a better description of scripting lanaguage is needed.
+   _TODO: Perhaps a better description of scripting language is needed.

 Anaconda
 --------